AydinKZ/bulaqml/README.md

 ---

-###💡 Why Bulaq?
+### 💡Why Bulaq?

 “Bulaq” means brook or small stream in Kazakh:

-The project’s intent is a smaller and simpler stream ML-wrapper of River framework, focused specifically on anomaly detection.
+As the project’s intent is a smaller and simpler ML-wrapper UI for the River framework, focused specifically on anomaly detection.